 In his life, Dee stood at the crossroads between magic and science, between the medieval and the modern, between Protestantism and Catholicism and, finally, between the Terrestrial and Celestial worlds themselves.
 This is the inscrutable work of the Magus, whose work may move cultures wholesale even if the individual themself is forgotten.

-The opening scene of Derek Jarman’s sublime 1977 film Jubilee, in which Dee and Elizabeth conjure an angel who shows them a dystopian future in which English punks spread anarchy in the wreckage of civilization.
+Derek Jarman’s sublime 1977 film Jubilee, in which Dee and Elizabeth conjure an angel who shows them a dystopian future in which English punks spread anarchy in the wreckage of civilization.

 Dee’s many biographers have largely sought either to focus on Dee’s scientific and political work or on the Angelic Conversations themselves.
 I will here seek provide an introductory overview of Dee’s complex life and intellectual achievements, and tentatively portray his work as a coherent whole, suggesting that they are different phases of a total project—nothing short of the Great Work, that of advancing the evolution of humanity in total.